sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 For non-masochists, existing tools are available to automate the creation of distributions.
-For example, you can use the `h2xs` command line tool that ships with Perl to help you get your distribution started.
+For example, you can use the `h2xs` command line tool that ships with Perl to get your distribution started.
 Drop into any empty directory on your system and run the following command:

 `h2xs -AX -n Greetings;`